uhaciogullari/SimpleMvcSitemap/README.md

 ```

 ## <a id="style-sheets">XSL Style Sheets</a>
 SimpleMvcSitemap supports XSL style sheets by version 3.
-You can see how you can utilize multiple XSL style sheets in [this tutorial](http://www.ibm.com/developerworks/library/x-tipstyl/).
+Keep in mind that XML stylesheets are subjected to the [same origin](https://en.wikipedia.org/wiki/Same-origin_policy) checks.

 ```csharp
 using SimpleMvcSitemap.StyleSheets;